insure logo

 When it comes to term life insurance, getting the right term length is very important.
 If you get a term length that isn’t long enough, the coverage you’re paying for might be useless.
 But if you get a term length that is too long, you’re overpaying for coverage.
 For this reason, it’s important to find the sweet spot.

 For example, if you have young children you plan to support through college, then you’ll want to get a policy length that lasts at least 20 years.
-But if you have a 30-year mortgage, then you’ll want a policy that lasts at least 30 years.
+But if you have a 30-year mortgage, you’ll want a policy lasting at least 30 years.

 Coverage amount